bihealth/sodar-server/docs_manual/source/ui_alerts.rst

     Alert badge on the title bar

-The alert list will display your alerts in a chronological order with the newest alert on top.
+The "Active App Alerts" list will display your alerts in a chronological order with the newest alert on top.
 The colour of the alert will define its type: blue for information, green for a successful operation, yellow for a warning and red for an error.

 The left hand side of each alert displays an icon for the application raising the alert as well as the alert timestamp.
 The name of the project is also